leonardoInf/TMBWW2/README.md

 # Turing-Machine-But-Way-Worse2
-A programming language which is based on Turing Machines but supports I/O This is a fork of [this repo]() by []() which seems to be dead.
+A programming language which is based on Turing Machines but supports I/O.

+This is a fork of [this repo](https://github.com/MilkyWay90/Turing-Machine-But-Way-Worse) by [MilkyWay90](https://github.com/MilkyWay90) which seems to be dead.

 New features of TMBWW2 include:
     - Macros